 Your bra's band is like Goldilocks: it should be snug enough to provide support, but not so tight it digs in.
 Juuuuust right: you should only be able to fit one finger between your band and your bra—and it should always run parallel to the floor.
 If it rides up in the back, it's too big/super annoying.

-Nothing ruins a big meeting (or a big mood) like your straps falling down your shoulders.
+Nothing ruins a moment like your straps falling down your shoulders.
 If your straps creep, consider sizing down in the band.
 Since your band provides 80% of the support, if it's too big, the straps have to step in and they can't handle it.

 Always try on new bras on the loosest hook.
-Somewhere, sometime, someone somehow convinced, like, 90% of women to wear their bra on the middle hook and we have no idea why.
+90% of women think they need to wear their bra on the middle hook and we have no idea why.
 On the largest hook, the bra can be made smaller as it stretches with wear so it fits better for longer.